 Another idea is a recovery cream.
 Once you get back from your run, rub this in straight after a shower.
 Let the active ingredients do their job, getting straight into the muscles.
 Try out Nature's Kiss Recovery Cream, U.P.
 Ultimate Performance Sport Balm or Biofreeze gel.

 Rocktape is such a good product.
 It is not only ultra strong and light, but also a lot more comfortable than an average support, as it has just the right amount of elasticity to make it super comfortable.

 Shop Supports & Tape

 Trigger Point Massage

 Invest in a massage aid.
 The Grid is so effective in relieving tight hamstrings.
 Or if you travel a lot, why not pop The Stick in your suitcase.
 If you are traveling light, then go for the Trigger Point Massage Ball.
-Find out more about Trigger Point Massage products in this review of the Grid.

 Shop Massage Aids

 If you give your tight hamstrings all the attention they need, then the tightness will disappear and you will fly in your training sessions.
 So, have fun!